soudegesu/blog/content/past/2018-01-31-acm-route53-validate.en.md

 ![acm_validate](/images/20180131/acm_validate.png)

-In 2017/11, Domain validation by DNS records of Route 53 was supported as a verification method when `AWS Certification Manager(ACM)` SSL certificate was acquired.
+In November 2017, Domain validation by DNS records of Route 53 was supported as a verification method when `AWS Certification Manager(ACM)` SSL certificate was acquired.
 This update has a very great advantage not only for acquiring SSL certificates but also for updating SSL certificates.

 ## Changes in issuing SSL certificates